Business Resources for Small Businesses

 We also offer a variety of free business and consultation programs and specialized programs.
 Find more information on our programs, services and resources for small business and professional development below.

-One-on-One Small Business Consultations: Have a small business idea and need help with the next steps?
-Book a 30-minute online appointment with Alan Luk, Small Business Consultant from the City of Richmond Hill Economic Development Office.
+Small Business One-on-One Consultations: Have a small business idea and need help with the next steps?
+Book a 30-minute online appointment with Alan Luk and Priti Ruparel, Small Business Consultants from the Richmond Hill Small Business Enterprise Centre.
 Find out more and register for this virtual service.

 LinkedIn Learning provides trending, in-demand professional skills through on-demand video tutorials.
 The online learning site hosts over 160,000 videos in a variety of languages and on a variety of topics (including business, design, web development and multimedia skills) and software (Microsoft Office, Adobe Creative Suite and open source applications).
 These courses are delivered by expert instructors and feature searchable transcripts that make it easy to find quick answers to questions.
 They also feature Certificates of Completion that can be uploaded to a LinkedIn profile.